Thirst (2009 film)

-Thirst is a 2009 South Korean Gothic dark comedy erotic romantic horror film written, produced and directed by Park Chan-wook.
+Thirst is a 2009 horror film written, produced and directed by Park Chan-wook.
 Based on the 1867 novel Thérèse Raquin by Émile Zola, the film stars Song Kang-ho as Sang-hyun, a Catholic priest who turns into a vampire as a result of a failed medical experiment, and falls in love with Tae-ju (Kim Ok-vin), the wife of his childhood friend (Shin Ha-kyun).

 An international co-production of South Korea and the United States, Thirst was released in South Korea on 30 April 2009, where it was a commercial success.
 It received generally positive reviews from critics and won the Jury Prize at the 2009 Cannes Film Festival, where it was also nominated for the Palme d'Or.